himslm01/himslm01.github.io/broadcast_media/broadcast_tv_SD_aspect_ratios.md

 $ 13500000 \times 0.0000526\overline{5} = 710.84 $ samples of active per line for "NTSC"

-It was decided to encode 720 pixels per line, which means that when sampling "NTSC" and "PAL"/"SECAM" at 13.5MHz and the whole active line could fit.
+It was decided to encode 720 pixels per line, which means that when sampling "NTSC" and "PAL"/"SECAM" at 13.5MHz the whole active picture period could fit.

 ## SD 576 line formats ("PAL" & "SECAM")